microsoft/tracelogging/LTTng/README.md

 ### Consuming LTTng events logged through TraceLogging API

-To consume TraceLogging events sent through lttng, you will need the lttng-tools package (see [Dependencies](#Dependencies)).
+To consume TraceLogging events sent through LTTng, you will need the lttng-tools package (see [Dependencies](#Dependencies)).
 You can collect trace points using event wildcards:

 ```bash
 lttng create